 After deciding that your child will begin violin lessons, the first thing you must look for is an instrument that your child can play.
-Parents quickly find out how much choice there is with violin sizes and it can be difficult to know where to turn for good information.
+Parents quickly find out how much choice there is with violin sizes and it can be difficult to know where to turn for useful information.
 Below I’ve shared my thoughts on some of the most common questions for parents of beginning violin students.
-There are follow-up questions for parents whose children have been learning for a while, and might be ready to change sizes.
+There are follow-up questions for parents whose children have been learning for a while and might be ready to change sizes.

 Why do violins come in different sizes?

 Played by people of all ages the violin is made in different sizes so that even a small child can find a model that he or she can hold and play comfortably.

 How many different sizes of violin are there?